 - Provide information on breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) in women with breast implants.

-- Encourage reporting of adverse events associated with breast implants through our Medwatch Reporting System.
+- Encourage patients to report adverse events associated with breast implants through the FDA's Medwatch

 - Update on the Safety of Silicone Gel-Filled Breast Implants (2011) (PDF - 1.5MB)